Elias L. Urquhart

 Elias L. Urquhart (January 15, 1846 – April 12, 1934) was an American businessman and politician.

 Early life

 Urquhart was born in Glengarry County, Upper Canada.
 He lived on a farm.
-He emigrated to the State of New York, then Michigan in 1865 and finally Wisconsin in 1870.
+He emigrated to New York State, then Michigan in 1865 and finally Wisconsin in 1870.

 Career

 He was in the lumber and timber business doing surveying and estimating.
 Then, he was in the real estate, insurable, and abstract businesses in Medford, Wisconsin.
 He was also the postmaster in Medford.

 Political career

 Urquhart served on the school board and on the Taylor County Board of Supervisors and was chairman of the county board.
 He was sheriff of Taylor County, Wisconsin and was a Republican.
 From 1909 to 1915, Urquhart served in the Wisconsin State Assembly.

 Personal life

-Urquhart lived in Medford, Wisconsin, Taylor County, Wisconsin.
-In 1934, Urquhart died in Medford, Wisconsin at the age of 88.
+Urquhart lived in Medford, Wisconsin, where he died in 1934, aged 88.